Excel is the reigning champ of project management.

 - It’s Comfortable – Excel isn’t the most intuitive tool for project management, but for many it’s the only software they know.
 And change is hard.
 So if you’ve spent your whole life making a project schedule on a spreadsheet, why change now?

-Here’s some of the best practices and actionable advice for when you’re planning projects and scheduling team members with Excel.
-Remember to:
+Here’s some of the most common templates for planning projects and scheduling team members with Excel.

 Gantt charts are a visual representation of the project schedule.
 Showing the timeline, resources, potential conflicts, and more.
 For most project managers, Gantts are the preferred tool for planning and scheduling projects.
 And it’s possible to overlay these charts onto your spreadsheets.